Getting Started

 TIP

-If you have specific requirements that are not covered by the included extensions, you can create your own extensions.
+If you have specific requirements that aren't covered by the included extensions, you can create your own extensions.
 Follow the Custom Extensions guide to learn more.